sbohmann/photobackup-server/README.md

 This project contains the iOS client.

-I will put it on the app store.
-But right now, you still have to change the hard-coded server host address.
+I will put it on the app store but right now, you still have to change the hard-coded server host address in the source code.

 Again, I am not joking.
 I will finish the settings dialog in between making gradle run in background and the android client.